tushar-sharma/tushar-sharma.github.io/_posts/2015-12-26-arch-linux.md

 I finally divorced `Windows` soon after I fell in love with Linux.
 Ubuntu was my first love.
 I met her on `Distrowatch`.
 But she spoke no English.
 So I spent hours gawking at her sleaky terminal trying to learn her language, `bash`.

 Soon I flirted with others; Mint came but reminded me of my ex, Fedora had a different `yum`, BSD couldn't agree on my license, Debian was old schooled.
 Few months ago, I discovered grey hair on my head and decided to settle down.
-So I started looking for someone who was simple yet thinking man's crumpet.
+So I started looking for someone who was simple yet was a thinking man's crumpet.
 Little did I know that I would stumble upon Arch Linux.

 Dating Arch is a different game.
 She is not just another `click-next-install` Linux.
 Like any good relationship, it needs time.
 So you need to undertand `bricks & bolts` of Linux system.
 Well it turns out, learning Arch is much simpler than building a house in LEGO.